 - Once caramelized add your favorite veggies, we enjoy:

-asparagus, broccoli, mushrooms and sweet pepper- add to the skillet and mix with onions, cook until tender.
+asparagus, broccoli, mushrooms and add lots of red sweet pepper to support the “blood moon theme” – add to the skillet and mix with the carmalized sweet onions, cook until tender.

 We “gobble up” the veggie version, you can bulk it up with a diced pre-cooked baked potato or add ham, bacon or ground beef.
 Whatever you have on hand works fine!
 Think of it as a big omelet.